-Springfield has a growing network of 72 miles of greenway trails, and 81 miles of on-street routes.
+Springfield has a growing trail network of 70+ miles of greenway trails, and 80+ miles of on-street bicycle routes.

-Download Springfield's overall printable trail and route map here!
-Explore individual trail pages for more maps and information.
+Download Springfield's overall printable trail and route map for an overview, and then see below for links to more detailed maps and information.

 Specific Springfield streets are designated as part of an official on-street bicycle route network being developed by Springfield Public Works' Traffic Division.
 This network includes a variety of signs, striping and separated bike lanes, including The Link.